BY R.D. MILLER

 They are the ones being left out of the prints.
 After the final whistle has blown, they too will be still asking economic referees for a penalty that was not given on a foul play.

 The poor socio-economic issues surrounding these games often erupt in protests.
 The games go on, but the turmoil lingers, blocks from where the games are being played.
 These issues never left, as they will re-emerge like the sea rushing back to the shores to recreate the sand paths rich footprints eroded that left the day before.

 “They have overlooked the Brazilian local economy problems,” several protesters argued.
 It appears this color is seldom beamed to the rest of the world.
 Unfortunately, Brazilians are now under the microscope.
 The carefully orchestrated images that emerge from the sideline will have a lasting effect.

-The World Cup is bigger than its location, despite heartaches, especially from the early departure by England, Italy and Australia.
-However, the stage is still where players and supporters use the event to highlight their countries, send statements, and reconnect with compatriots who are still club rivals.
+The World Cup is bigger than its location, despite heartaches, especially from the premature departure by England, Italy, and Australia.
+However, the stage is still where players and supporters use the event to highlight their countries, send statements, and reconnect with compatriots who are still clubbing rivals.

-This is like a family reunion before they head back to business.

-Most importantly, lifelong friendships are formed, even between countries without diplomatic ties and where cultural divides are rooted in political turmoil.
+This is like a family reunion before they head back to business and where lifelong friendships are formed, even between countries without diplomatic ties and where cultural divides are rooted in political turmoil.

 The Economics: These games are being led under the International Association Federation of Football (FIFA).
 It is a billion-dollar industry, and throughout this region, the games are ubiquitous.

 Forbes magazine has reported that (FIFA) will generate about $4 billion in revenue.
-However, more needs to be done to promote social programs to cut poverty and not the appearance of forcing local economies to stretch their budgets to accommodate its demands.
+However, more needs to be done to promote social programs to cut poverty and not the appearance of forcing local economies to stretch their budgets to accommodate their demands.

-Wherever FIFA places its goal posts, it is always under the microscope.
+Wherever FIFA places its goalposts, it is always under the microscope.
 Recently published in a British magazine, the organization is being investigated on corruption and bribes related to the Qatar 2022 bid.

 FIFA’s operation is not much different from the American National Football League (NFL).
 Inside these games, recruitment is alive.